 - You cannot maintain healthy activity levels.
 Exercise is an important part of staying healthy as you age.
 With large breast, working out can be challenge; it might even be painful.

 - You experience social challenges.
-Unfortunately, some teens and young adults might endure bullying or teasing, as well as unwanted attention from strangers, because of breast size.
+Unfortunately, some teens and young adults in TN might endure bullying or teasing, as well as unwanted attention from strangers, because of breast size.

 If you are unhappy with your breast size for any of the above reasons, consider meeting with a surgeon to discuss the possibility of surgery.
 If living with large breasts causes chronic pain and significantly reduces your mobility, insurance may cover some of the cost as a necessary surgery.
 However, you’ll have to provide proof of a medical history that shows you have tried many other treatments for relief.